jimdigriz/mt5311/README.md

     * this is the MAC address printed clearly on a label on the SFP
     * case insensitive and accepts the formats `001122334455`, `00:11:22:33:44:55` and `00-11-22-33-44-55`

-If there is no error, things are working fine, otherwise recheck that you followed the installation instructions so far correctly.
+If there is no error it means everything is are working, otherwise recheck that you followed the installation instructions so far correctly.

 Assuming that you have your SNMP client (and MIBs) correctly set up on your workstation, you should be able to see the EBM 'interface' appear using something like the following commands (you may need to adjust your authentication settings):